cache2k/cache2k/src/site/markdown/benchmarks.md

 - EHCache3 is missing in this discipline since in this test the runtime is about 100x higher then for the other caches.
 - Caffeine is configured to run the eviction in the same thread via `Caffeine.executor(Runnable::run)`.
-Otherwise the case size limit would overshoot until the eviction thread runs, leading to false results.
+Otherwise the cache size limit would overshoot until the eviction thread runs, leading to false results.
 - Cache2k is configured to not segment eviction data structures.
   Cache2k would usually split the eviction data structures depending on